Shrink Wrap Packaging Reference Guide

 National shrink wrap also has a useful guide for choosing the right shrink film.

 Each reference listed above should help give direction to the type of shrink film to use.
 Many people call us after reading, still unsure exactly which film to use.
 This is a common issue that should be carefully considered.
-Feel free to call us if you are still unsure which type of film to use.
+Feel free to call us if you are still unsure about which type of film to use.
 Once the shrink film material is determined, the type of film should be considered next.

 What Type of Shrink Film Do I Need?